run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/generate-reports-tickets.md

 1. Access the functionality through the main menu Reports \> Incident/Request Management \> Search Satisfaction;

-2. Set the filters as needed.
+2. Set the filters as needed;

 3. Select how to create the report when click on "Generate PDF", "Generate XLS" or "Export CSV".